betaflight/betaflight.com/docs/development/API/Dshot.md

 GCR: 11010100101111010110
 ```

-Now we mapped our 16 bit value to 20 bit, but this is not ready for transmission yet.
-A 21 bit needs to be added and the original bits are transformed following this rules:
+Now we mapped our 16 bit value to 20 bit value, but it is not ready for transmission yet.
+A 21st bit needs to be added, and the original bits are transformed following these rules:

 We map the GCR to a 21 bit value, this new value starts with a 0 and the rest of the bits is set by the following two rules:

 1. If the current bit in GCR data is a 1: The current new bit is the inversion of the last new bit
 2. If the current bit in GCR data is a 0: The current new bit is the same as the last new bit

 This is best explained with a short example.
-Lets assume we have the GCR value of 01100010:
+Let's assume we have the GCR value of 01100010:

 ```
 GCR: 01100010